sandundil2002/Type-Tastic/README.md

 *   Results Table: Track your performance across multiple rounds.
 *   Reset Functionality: Clear the typing area and reset metrics with a confirmation prompt.
 *   Copy/Paste Disabled: Prevents users from copying cutting or pasting text in the typing area.

+<h2>😌 Usage</h2>

+Here're some of the project's best usages:

+*   Click the "Start" button to begin the typing test.
+*   Type the displayed text in the text area.
+*   Monitor your typing speed and accuracy in real-time.
+*   When the timer runs out, your results will be displayed in the table.
+*   Click the "Reset" button to clear the typing area and start a new round.

 <h2>🛠️ Installation Steps:</h2>